k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

      - Customers #1 and #2 are processed successfully.
 Customer #3 fails.

      - **Step 2:**
        - Run Order LU on entities related to Customers #1 and #2, i.e., Order IDs #4, #5 and #9.
 The execution of Order #4 fails.
-The remaining Orders have been processed successfully.
+The remaining Orders are processed successfully.
-       - Note that Order LU is not executed on Customer #3's Orders, since this Customer has failed.
+       - Note that Order LU is not executed on Customer #3's Orders since this Customer has failed.

    - **Step 3:**
      - Run the Network element LU on the entities related to the successfully processed Orders, i.e., Network element IDs #92 and #98.